che-wf/che-wf/README.md

 ### Hi there, I'm Josh

-I'm a Frontend Engineer based in Denver, with a passion for collaboration and innovation.
+I'm a Frontend Engineer based near Denver, with a passion for collaboration and innovation.
 I thrive on working with talented peers to bring new products and projects to life.
 My current focus is on React, and I enjoy solving intriguing problems and puzzles through code.

 - 🌱 Always learning and growing in the ever-evolving tech landscape.
 - 🌿 Exploring new technologies like Python, Raspberry Pi, and Arduino.